Treatment for bloating

 Instead, try the Liver Help Smoothie or Heavy Metal Detox Smoothie , which contains the five most important ingredients for safe and effective heavy metal removal: wild blueberries , spirulina , barley grass juice powder , Atlantic Dulce and Coriander.
 Remember that low bile levels result in the body's inability to break down food, especially fat and protein, whether it's from eating too many avocados or beef.
 Both vegans and meat eaters should reduce their fat intake.
 And as I said before, high protein intake equals high fat intake.
 Eggs and dairy will feed all the dormant viruses in your liver, which will further weaken your bile functions.

 If you can, consider switching to a plant-based diet temporarily while you try to resolve your bloating issues.
 But don't be fooled into following trends like taking nutritional yeast, which saturates the liver with glutamic acid, or apple cider vinegar, which may be good for your skin topically, but "preserves" your organs internally.
-The 3:6:9 Cleanse from the Cleanse for Health book is an ideal way to begin treatment for bloating as well as other symptoms and conditions.
+The 3:6:9 Cleanse from the book Cleanse for Health is an ideal way to start treatment for bloating as well as other symptoms and conditions.

 The best foods to include in your daily regimen are fresh green leafy vegetables, which are rich in essential mineral salts.
 Butter lettuce, red lettuce, romaine lettuce and spinach are excellent options.
 Sprouts, kale, cucumbers, zucchini, broccoli and asparagus are healing foods for bloating.
 Berries are amazing for treating a bloated belly.
 Papaya, bananas, figs, pears, kiwi, apples and apricots are excellent choices for bloating.
 The possibilities are truly endless when you see the variety of fruits and vegetables - and you can eat any of them.